fchuffar/mylabstocks/doc/index.rst

 Extend Database
 ---------------

-MyLabstock is delivrer under a free licence.
+MyLabstock is delivered under a free licence.
 Feel free to modify and extend it as to adapt it to your your own lab.
-To do that you could easily create new table using phpMyAdmin (http://your_server/phpmyadmin) http://http://your_server/yourserver)ou mysql command line tool (documentation here http://dev.mysql.com/doc/refman/5.6/en/mysql.html).
-MyLabStocks uses the  framework phpMyEdit to manaeg the user interface.
+To do that you could easily create new table using phpMyAdmin (http://your_server/phpmyadmin) http://http://your_server/yourserver) or mysql command line tool (documentation here http://dev.mysql.com/doc/refman/5.6/en/mysql.html).
+MyLabStocks uses the  framework phpMyEdit to manage the user interface.
 Use the provided tool http://your_server/phpMyEditSetup.php to generate code.
-For any question please refer to the embeded documention (http://your_server/labstocks/doc/html/).
+For any question please refer to the phpMyEdit embedded documentation (http://your_server/labstocks/doc/html/).